-Join Joe Brady for an in-depth discussion in this video Using the exercise files, part of Color Management Fundamentals.
+Join Joe Brady for an in-depth discussion in this video Using the exercise files, part of Learning Color Management.

 If you are a premium member of lynda.com, you have access to the exercise files used throughout this title.
 I've downloaded the Exercise folder here to my desktop, so let's take a look.
 So I open this up.
 If I go into Documents, all of the folders and images and the actual document for the InDesign sample are right here.
 If you go into InDesign and click on InDesign Sample, that will open up the document.
 For Photoshop, both the raw and the PSD files are available in the Images folder.